SHASHWAT-SGH/Notifile/README.md

-# UniMsg - Centralized Message Dashboard
+# Notifile - Centralized Message Dashboard

-**UniMsg** is an Android application built with Kotlin in Android Studio, designed to streamline communication and enhance message management.
+**Notifile** is an Android application built with Kotlin in Android Studio, designed to streamline communication and enhance message management.
 It provides a centralized dashboard where users can view, organize, and interact with messages from multiple sources (e.g., SMS, email, or in-app messages) through a unified, customizable interface.

 ## Features